Skip to content

 The New Orleans Saints got a week off after a 2-8 start to their 2025 season, and now they get a chance to finish things off the right way.
 Can they do it?

 Let's start by saying, OK, this should've been written a few weeks ago.
 The second half of the Saints' season truly began in Week 10, and the Saints got off to a roaring start in a win over the Panthers.
-But I didn't have time to write this then, and just be cool.
+But I didn't have time to write this then, so just be cool.
 OK?

 The only way forward for the Saints is to forget about the record (difficult, I know) and stack positives.
 Build toward the team you want to be, brick by brick.
 I won't be talking about draft picks.
 Wherever you draft is wherever you draft.
 Winning in the draft is a question for the offseason.
 At this point, learning how to win games and figuring out what you have in the process has to the priority.

-The first opportunity will come against a depleted Atlanta Falcons squad at the Caesars Superdome, with a rested Saints team that should be feeling as positive as it has all year.
+The first opportunity will come against a depleted Atlanta Falcons squad at the Caesars Superdome with a rested Saints team that should be feeling as positive as it has all year.
 Simple enough, right?

 With all that in mind, here are my five biggest questions the Saints must answer the rest of the way: